Diocese of Burlington: 1950 to present

-In March 1972, an arsonist burned the Cathedral of the Immaculate Conception.
+In 1972, an arsonist burned the Cathedral of the Immaculate Conception.
 Marshall built a new cathedral with the same name on the same site in 1977.
 In 1974, Marshall closed St. Joseph's orphanage and eventually sold the property.
-It is now a condominiun project known as 'Liberty House.'
+It is now a condominium project known as 'Liberty House.'
+In 1981, the Immaculate Heart of Mary Abbey was founded in Westfield, Vermont.

 In 1992, Pope John Paul II appointed Auxiliary Bishop Kenneth Angell from the Diocese of Providence as the new bishop of Burlington.
 Under Angell, Catholic schools in the diocese experienced a 24% drop in enrollment between 1998 and 2008, from 3,190 to 2,431 students.
 Faced with a shortage of priests in Burlington, and a decline in weekly mass attendance, Angell consolidated Sacred Heart and St. Francis de Sales Parishes in Bennington as well as St. Cecilia and St. Frances Cabrini in East Barre, and closed Our Lady of the Lake in St. Albans.

 In 1999, the Vatican elevated Saint Joseph Church in Burlington as the co-cathedral of the diocese.
 Burlington became one of only four American dioceses to have two active cathedral churches in the same city.
-In March 2005, Pope John Paul II appointed Reverend Salvatore Matano from the Diocese of Providence as coadjutor bishop of the diocese.
+In 2005, Pope John Paul II appointed Salvatore Matano from the Diocese of Providence as coadjutor bishop of the diocese.
 When Agnell retired several months later, Matano automatically became the new bishop of Burlington.
 In 2010, Matano ordained four priests, the highest number in the diocese in decades.

-On December 22, 2014, Pope Francis appointed Auxiliary Bishop Christopher J. Coyne from the Archdiocese of Indianapolis as the next diocesan bishop.
+In 2014, Pope Francis appointed Auxiliary Bishop Christopher J. Coyne from the Archdiocese of Indianapolis as the next diocesan bishop.
 He replaced Matano, who was appointed bishop of the Diocese of Rochester.
 Coyne's installation was celebrated on January 29, 2015, at the Co-Cathedral of Saint Joseph.
-On October 11, 2018, Coyne announced that the diocese was selling the Cathedral of the Immaculate Conception due to a long period of low attendance.
+In 2018, Coyne announced that the diocese was selling the Cathedral of the Immaculate Conception due to a long period of low attendance.
 Its members were transferred to St. Joseph's, which became the sole cathedral in the diocese.

+In June 2023, Francis appointed Coyne as coadjutor archbishop of the Archdiocese of Hartford.
+Msgr.
+John McDermott was named bishop of the diocese on May 6, 2024.
+McDermott was Coyne's vicar general, and with the former's move to Hartford, served as Burlington's Diocesan Administrator.

 Sexual abuse

+St. Joseph's Orphanage

-In the 1990's, the Diocese of Burlington was sued by multiple former residents of St. Joseph's Orphanage, claiming abuse by the stallf.
-Managed by the Sisters of Providence, St. Joseph's had closed in 1974.
-Over 100 former residents stated that they had been physically, sexually and emotionally abused by nuns, priests and lay staff workers from the 1940's through the 1960's.
-These abuses included residents being tied to trees, whipped, locked in small boxes, raped, beaten, burned with cigarettes and matches, hung upside down outside windows and tossed into water to "sink or swim".
-There were also allegations of murder.
+St. Joseph's opened in 1854 in a former tavern.
+Staffed by the Sisters of Providence from Montreal, it initially housed fifty-eight orphans.
+St. Joseph's closed in 1974.
+In the 1990s, the Diocese of Burlington was sued by former residents of St. Joseph's Orphanage, claiming abuse by the staff.
+Over 100 former residents stated that they had been physically, sexually and emotionally abused by nuns, priests and lay staff workers from the 1940s through the 1970s.